Kenya

 Our projects

-Austrian Doctors has been a partner of the Eroret Preparatory School in Loodoriak, Kenya, since 2017.
-Eroret Preparatory School is a school where over 300 children are taught.
+Austrian Doctors has been a partner of the MAA Eroret School in Loodoriak, Kenya, since 2017.
+MAA Eroret School is a school where over 300 children are taught.
 An opportunity to improve their lives sustainably.

 Eroret Boarding School

 For many girls in rural regions of Kenya, attending school remains a daily challenge.
 Long, often dangerous journeys to school, a lack of infrastructure and family obligations mean that many schoolgirls are unable to complete their education.
-To change this, we have launched a new project: The construction of a boarding school for girls at Eroret Preparatory School in Loodoriak, Kenya.
+To change this, we have launched a new project: A boarding school for girls at MAA Eroret School in Loodoriak, Kenya.

 Eroret School agricultural project

-Thanks to a well built by Austrian Doctors at Eroret Preparatory School in 2023, it will be possible to start an agricultural project in 2024.
+Thanks to a well built by Austrian Doctors at MAA Eroret School in 2023, it was possible to start an agricultural project in 2024.
 By cultivating the fields around the school, the majority of the school meals can be grown by the pupils themselves.
 It will also give pupils the opportunity to receive practical training in modern farming methods.

 Reforestation in Kenya